MetaMask/devrel-articles/digital-identity-and-siwe/index.md

 We will be starting from a basic Next.js application created with [`create-next-app`](create-next-app), and we will use the following
 libraries:

-- [`@metamask/providers`](https://www.npmjs.com/package/@metamask/providers) - A library for interacting containing TypeScript types for the MetaMask provider API.
+- [`@metamask/providers`](https://www.npmjs.com/package/@metamask/providers) - A library for interacting containing TypeScript types for the MetaMask provider API
-- [`ethers`](https://www.npmjs.com/package/ethers) - A library containing different utilities for interacting with the Ethereum blockchain.
+- [`ethers`](https://www.npmjs.com/package/ethers) - A library containing different utilities for interacting with the Ethereum blockchain
-- [`siwe`](https://www.npmjs.com/package/siwe) - A library containing utilities for implementing Sign In With Ethereum.
+- [`siwe`](https://www.npmjs.com/package/siwe) - A library containing utilities for implementing Sign In With Ethereum
-- [`iron-session`](https://www.npmjs.com/package/iron-session) - A library for implementing session management in Next.js applications.
+- [`iron-session`](https://www.npmjs.com/package/iron-session) - A library for implementing session management in Next.js applications

 **N.B.
 The complete code is [available here](https://github.com/MetaMask/examples/tree/main/examples/metamask-siwe).**